██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 PN MeWe 1-2

-TYPE: PLANETARY NEBULACONST: VELAYEAR: 2025PALETTE: SHO
+TYPE: PLANETARY NEBULACONST: VELAYEAR: 2025PALETTE: HOO

 Planetary nebulae — despite the misleading name coined by William Herschel — have nothing to do with planets.
 They are the final exhalations of medium-mass stars like our own Sun.
 When a star of roughly 1–8 solar masses exhausts its nuclear fuel, it expands into a red giant and sheds its outer envelope in a series of increasingly intense stellar wind episodes.
 The hot compact white dwarf core left behind then ionises this ejected shell, causing it to glow.
 This process created PN MeWe 1-2, now glowing in the constellation Vela as a tiny luminous relic of a dead star's final chapter.

 The compact crescent-ring structure visible in My image shows the ionised shell glowing in oxygen-III emission — the teal arc standing out clearly against the golden-orange background of diffuse Vela emission.
 The asymmetric brightness distribution may indicate the influence of a binary companion or an inhomogeneous surrounding medium.
-A quiet triumph of a technically demanding target, requiring exceptional filtering and processing skill to isolate the tiny planetary from the bright complex background.

 Dragons of Ara